chandan2909/Atm-manage/README.md

 2. For new users:
    - Click "SIGN UP" to create a new account
-   - Fill in the required details
+   - Fill in the required details including a security question and answer
-   - Note down your card number and PIN
+   - After registration, easily copy your card number and PIN using the Copy buttons
+   - Store these credentials securely for future login

 3. For existing users:
    - Enter your card number and PIN
    - Access various banking operations from the main menu

+4. If you forget your PIN:
+   - Click "RESET PIN" on the login screen
+   - Enter your card number
+   - Answer your security question correctly
+   - Choose a new PIN that meets security requirements

 ## Security Features

+- Secure PIN handling:
+  - SHA-256 hashing with salt for PIN storage
+  - Strong PIN requirements (4-6 digits)
+  - Prevention of sequential digits (like 1234)
+  - Limits on repeating digits

+- Account protection:
+  - Maximum login attempts with account lockout
-- PIN hashing using SHA-256
+  - Security question verification for PIN reset
+  - Tracking of failed attempts
+  - Account locking after too many failed security verifications

-- Session management
+- Data security:
-- Input validation
+  - Input validation for all user data
-- Error handling
+  - Proper error handling
-- Maximum login attempts
   - Secure database operations
+  - Protection against SQL injection

 ## Contributing